digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 the interface hierarchy used by our holding implementation.

 .. image:: ../../images/interface_hierarchy.png
+  :alt: A diagram of the interface heirarchy.
+From left to right, Disclosure, Holding, Lockable, Transferable, and Fungible are each linked by arrows pointing left.
+Below is an arrow, also pointing left, labelled Implements.

 We use ``coerceContractId`` to convert the ``Holding`` to a ``Transferable``.
 The success of this operation is not guaranteed and